phase2/octane-actions/README.md

 When making updates to this repository, be sure to make changes to a local `develop` branch rather than the `main` branch.
 Create a PR for the change.
 Automated test actions will run against the `develop` branch.

+## reset-workspace-owner
+> Usage:
+* `phase2/octane-actions/actions/reset-workspace-owner@main`
+> Inputs:
+* `user_id`: optional user ID to set file ownership.
+Defaults to 1000.

+This action is used to clean up file ownership in the Github runner workspace and home folder.
+Some containers that run as root can leave behind files owned by root that can cause errors when checking out code.